 Planning your Employee Central Data Migration

-Data Migration is an area that is always underestimated.
+The time taken by Data Migration is always underestimated.
 If possible, begin data migration activities early.
-This allows time to plan the migration timeline against the project timeline, time to understand your data, and identify where there are potential risks and issues.
-In short, starting early allows more time to resolve conversion and data quality issues earlier in the data migration process.
+This allows time to plan the migration timeline against the project timeline, time to understand your data, and time to identify where there are potential risks and issues.
+In short, starting early allows for more time to resolve conversion and data quality issues in the data migration process.

-The first place to start is to assemble the right team with hands-on experience.
-The best resources to look for are those with experience in both on-premise SAP HCM and Employee Central.
-If it’s a small implementation where only one resource is allocated to data migration, be sure that it’s someone that knows the data very well and can grasp data models easily for data mapping.
-It is essential to ensure that the migration resources have a good understanding across both applications.
-Along with a strong understanding of your ETL (Extract, Transform, Load) framework , the ability to engage at both a business and technical level is very important.
+The starting point is building the right team with hands-on experience.
+The best resources have experience in both on-premise SAP HCM and Employee Central, although this is not essential.
+In a small implementation where only one resource is allocated to data migration, be sure it is someone that knows HR data and understands the data models across both applications.
+Along with a strong understanding of your ETL (Extract, Transform, Load) framework, the ability to engage at both a business and technical level is very important.
 Remember that the Data Migration Lead will be the key to delivering a successful migration strategy, so make sure that you staff your team appropriately.

 To develop a comprehensive data migration strategy, you need to have a collaborative customer/implementation partner relationship where you can be sure to include: